ComLangDevelopment/WG-Papers/Embedded/03-EmbeddedOperations.md

 The procedure for holding a joint meeting shall be determined by both the Embedded Working Group Chair, and the chair of the other working group.

 No joint meeting held with another Working Group may resolve a vote of non-confidence as provided above.
 No joint meeting held with another Working Group may be counted for rescheduling a meeting to resolve a vote of non-confidence.

-When a meeting is announced that will be conducted as a joint meeting,

 ### Rules and Code of Conduct

-The following rules shall apply to all dealings of the Embedded Working Group including, but not limited to, Meetings, discussions on the mailing list and in the discord channel
+The following rules shall apply to all dealings of the Embedded Working Group including, but not limited to: meetings, or discussions on the mailing list and in the discord channel
-1. The working group chair shall not neglect to admit, or remove any person from the working group but for belonging to a protected class, including but not limited to, race, gender, ethnicity, sexual orientation, or disibility status.
+1. The working group chair shall not determine whether or not to remove from or admit a person to the working group based on their belonging to a protected class, which shall include but is not limited to: race, gender, ethnicity, sexual orientation, age, or disability status.
-2. Insofar as to not conflict with the 1, the working group chair shall have responsibility for removing any person from the working group who, in the opinion of the working group chair, or a majority of the membership of the working group, violates the provisions of any code of conduct which the Core Working Group, or some working group established for this purpose, sees fit to publish as in-force.
+2. The working group chair shall have the authority and responsibility for removing any person from the working group who, in the opinion of the working group chair, or a majority of the membership of the working group, violates the provisions of any code of conduct which the Core Working Group, or some working group established for this purpose, sees fit to publish as in-force, provided it does not conflict with 1.
-3. Notwithstanding the above, the working group chair may remove any person from the working group who, in the opinion of either the working group chair, or a majority of the membership of the working group, is otherwise disruptive in presense, and seeks to prevent the membership from furthering the goal defined above.
+3. The working group chair may remove any person from the working group who, in the opinion of either the working group chair, or a majority of the membership of the working group, is otherwise disruptive in presense, and seeks to prevent the membership from furthering the goal defined above, provided it does not conflict with any of the above

 ## Amendments to this Policy